tabreturn/tabreturn.github.io/_posts/2021-06-21-thonny_and_py5.md

 ## Creating a Portable py5 + Thonny App

 Note that you're creating a portable IDE.
 There are other ways to [install py5](http://py5.ixora.io/install/) -- with Python, Anaconda, and for Jupyter notebooks.
 The aim here is a self-contained bundle that runs even if the user's computer is missing Python, Java, or any other packages that py5 or Thonny ordinarily require.
-The result is an IDE that resembles that of [Processing PDE](https://processing.org/reference/environment/).
+The result is an IDE that resembles that of the [Processing PDE](https://processing.org/reference/environment/).

 To begin, open your terminal.
 At the time of writing, Thonny (at version [3.3.10](https://github.com/thonny/thonny/releases/tag/v3.3.10)) comes bundled with Python 3.7.9.
 However, py5 requires Python 3.8 or higher.
 But, there are "alt-variants" of Thonny that use Python 3.9 instead of 3.7, which you'll use instead.